West Ridge - part B - Long John to Verschneidung Rock Climbing

 While this is some of the cleaner parts of the West Ridge, you still have to be cognizant of loose rock in some part of this section.

-Classic Climbing Routes in West Ridge - part B - Long John to Verschneidung
+Classic Climbing Routes at West Ridge - part B - Long John to Verschneidung